Drums or Guitar – Which One Should You Learn?

 - Your natural strengths

 - Your willingness to carry around heavy equipment!

-Use this article as a guide.
-If you have a strong gut feeling towards one particular instrument then that’s likely the one for you.
-Though keep the pros/cons of each in mind before making the decision.
+If you have a strong gut feeling toward one particular instrument then that’s likely the one for you.
+Though going through the pros/cons of each before making your decision is recommended.

 - Are the drums easier to play than guitar?